reem-abdelrahman/dental-store/README.md

 # Storefront Backend Project
 This is an online dental store RESTful API.
 This backend will be used for the frontend.
+It was made according to the requirements.md file and the rubric of Udacity.
+You can find the endpoint routes and database schema at the requirements.md file.
 ## Used Technologies
-- Postgres for the database
+- PostgreSQL for the database
-- Node/Express
+- Node/Express for runtime and backend
-- dotenv
+- dotenv for managing environment variables
-- db-migrate
+- db-migrate for migrations
-- jsonwebtoken
+- jsonwebtoken for authentication and authorizations
-- jasmine
+- jasmine for unit and endpoint testing
+- bcrypt for hashing passwords

+## Installation
+- run 'yarn install' to install the packages
+- run 'yarn watch' to start the project

 ## Setting up the database